pantherhash/ph_1/README.md

 Riddle
 ===

-Where are Peter Naur, Anders Hejlsberg, Bjarne Stoustrup, Mikkel Thorup and Vitus Bering?
+**Question**: Where are Peter Naur, Anders Hejlsberg, Bjarne Stoustrup, Mikkel Thorup and Vitus Bering?

 Post your answer on the [page for this pantherhash](http://pantherhash.com/ph_1/ "Click and Drag")